 Plantar fasciitis is one of the most common injuries we treat at Airrosti.
 It can impact people of all activity levels, from professional athletes to office workers.
 While the symptoms of this injury can vary from mild to acute and severe, plantar fasciitis can become a chronic and painful condition if left untreated.

-Exercises to Build Stability and Relieve Foot Pain
+Exercises to Build Ankle Stability and Help Relieve Foot Pain

 Strong hips and stable ankles strengthen your body’s foundation and take stress off your feet.
 Below are a few fun exercises you can add to your daily routine to increase hip and ankle stability while relieving pain associated with plantar fasciitis.